The Story of Our Agency & How it was Formed

 By 1968, the Workshop previously known as A.R.C. officially opened.

 By 1981, the first Association group home opened in Whitby.
-As of 2014, the Association has expanded to eight group homes in the Ajax, Pickering, and Whitby area.
+As of 2014, the Association has expanded to eight group homes in the Ajax, Pickering, and Whitby areas.

 By 1984, a new program The Supported Independent Living Program was established.

 By 1985, the Supported Employment Program was established.

-By 2006, The Forest View Treatment Centre became part of CLAPW as a short term Residential Treatment Home for individuals with a dual diagnosis (developmental disability and mental health disorder) and/or a challenging behaviour.
+By 2006, The Forest View Treatment Centre became part of CLAPW as a short-term Residential Treatment Home for individuals with a dual diagnosis (developmental disability and mental health disorder) and/or challenging behaviour.

-Community Living Ajax-Pickering and Whitby has been continually changing by adding new programs and partnering with other agencies to maximize opportunities for our clients.
+Community Living Ajax-Pickering and Whitby are continually changing by adding new programs and partnering with other agencies to maximize opportunities for our clients.